 The Ecosystem Framework

-• A web presence designed to filter in the right people—not lure the masses
+• A web presence that filters in the right people—not the masses

-• A bespoke booking system coded specifically for clarity and ease
+• A booking system designed for ease and precision

-• A sensory-considerate, one-on-one studio (no noise, no overlap)
+• A quiet, one-on-one studio—no noise, no overlap

-• A consultation structure designed to extract patterns, not platitudes
+• A consultation process that uncovers patterns, not platitudes

-• A cutting method rooted in form, not fads
+• A cutting method based on form, not fads

 Designed for Clarity—But It Requires Yours Too